text.skipToContent text.skipToNavigation

 Frequently Asked Questions

-Are hand dryers better than paper towels?
+Are hand dryers cheaper than paper towels?

 DISCLAIMER: Specifications are subject to change without notice.
 Examples and recommendations in this article may not apply to every situation.
 This information is provided on an “as is” basis and does not supersede any other documentation.
 Always follow the instructions as written on the product label.